armsp/BDPP-23-Covid-Project/work/project/readme.md

 - [x] ditch hospitalization rate: not enough countries covered (find a way to switch back and forth)
 - [x] write: documentation for each file, especially the require, nodes, etc. lot
 - [x] train on many more countries and regions
-- [ ] add forward prediction scheme to ensemble
-- [ ] introduce model evaluation during training using cross validation
+- [ ] introduce model evaluation during training using cross validation against out-of-sample time series
+- [ ] write: how to use the app
+- [ ] write: why ditch hospitalization data
+- [ ] write: why linear model is not robust against low-evidence data

+#### maybe
 - [ ] introduce confidence
-- [ ] write: why linear model is not robust against low-evidence data
 - [x] normalize threshold for automatic prediction range
-- [ ] write: how to use the app
-- [ ] write: why ditch hospitalization data

 #### unrelated IP todo

-- [ ] self-managed .gitignore for nodes (if cached nodes are small enough)
+- [ ] find some way to add trained models to deliverable
 - [ ] node visualization tool
 - [ ] node cache cleaning tool